vincent-bruel/arduino-and-co/Projects/LuminousPhotoFrame-Leonardo-74HC795-2x16LCDSerial/README.md

 ## Subject: Backlight a photo :camera: (inside a wood or aluminium frame :framed_picture:), and place behind some leds and a lcd 16x2 chars
 to point at some locations into the photo.

-## Mandatory Libraries, to install BEFORE programming the sketch to the ESP32:
+## Mandatory Libraries, to install BEFORE programming the sketch to the Arduino:
 	Arduino standard SoftwareSerial

 ## Hardware